CIO vs. CTO: Their main differences

 CTOs build technological products or services that meet the customer needs.
 Think technical expertise and more tactical.
-The role of a CTO requires constant research for high-tech solutions to improve the company’s products or services.
-A CTO leads engineers and developers who design deliverables and evaluate the appeal and functionality of the final product/service versions.
+Additionally, the role of a CTO requires constant research for high-tech solutions to improve the company’s products or services.
+Therefore, a CTO leads engineers and developers who design deliverables and evaluate the appeal and functionality of the final product/service versions.

 CTO responsibilities include:

 - Developing goals and strategies for product designers, developers, and engineers

 - Collaborating with vendors in order to improve the company’s products/services

 - Ensuring the products/services align with business goals

 - Increasing company revenue by delivering cutting-edge technology to customers

 CTOs are tech-focused, staying savvy on new developments and relying on a background in computing or software engineering.
 Successful CTOs must also embrace right-brain skills like creativity.
 Moreover, collaboration with others (particularly internal engineers and external vendors) to achieve new heights is critical. innovation might start with a simple question of “How can I use this technology differently from our competition?”

 EXCERPT: “Joel began writing code at age 13 and sold his first technology at age 18 for one million dollars.
 In his first three transactions, he developed key relationships and began working with Investors and Chief Technology Officers collaborating and building products in Real Estate, Law, Finance, and Fitness.
 Today, Joel is a Chief Technologist with clients ranging from start-ups to billion dollar companies.
 Joel maintains majority ownership of a highly selective app development firm Logic17 and is the host of the Modern CTO Podcast.
 Joel has a clear vision and passion for modern technology, placing him as one of the most exciting Chief Technology Officers to watch out for.”

 CIO vs. CTO: A Brief Comparison